Meghana-Pusala/PRODIGY_DS_04/README.md

 Model Evaluation:

-Learn how to evaluate the performance of sentiment analysis models using metrics like accuracy, precision, recall, F1-score.
+Learned how to evaluate the performance of sentiment analysis models using metrics like accuracy, precision, recall, F1-score.